bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 use the existing infrastructure.
 Second, TCP is very flexible and it is possible to use the network for more than just communicating via Modbus.
 As always in real life, the use of TCP as the communication layer also has downsides.
-A very important aspect for the application in an industrial context are possible vulnerabilities assciated with TCP.
+A very important aspect for the application in an industrial context are possible vulnerabilities associated with TCP.
 Also the increasing complexity should not be neglected.
 <br>
 ###### Data Model